-The National Archives is unique because when you visit us, or use our online content, you can see and sometimes handle the original records or primary sources for yourself.
+When you visit The National Archives, or use our online content, you can see and sometimes handle the original records or primary sources for yourself.

-In history, a primary source is one that gives first-hand information about a time period.
-It may be an eyewitness account, a photograph, a film, or a poster or document that dates from the time you are studying.
+In history, a primary source comes from the time period you are studying.
+It could be an eyewitness account, a photograph, a letter, a poster or report for example.

-Here is a list of some of the main questions to think about when you are working with documents.
-Most of these questions can be applied to any of the primary sources mentioned above.
+Here is a list of some of the main questions to think about when you are working with these records.
+Most of these questions can be applied to any of the different types of primary sources mentioned above.

 - What type of document is it?